 7 November, 2010

-After Al starting getting over his cold, we decided to get onto the road again after getting sun for the first time in 5 days.
+After Al started getting over his cold, we decided to get onto the road again after getting sun for the first time in 5 days.

 After packing and getting ready, we suddenly realised that we had just run out of bike insurance so we spent an hour trying to get this organised over the phone, only to find out that they couldn't do this on Sundays.
 We reckon that the woman on the other end was just being lazy.
 So we headed off in drizzly mist that had appeared and started making our way down out of the cold.